 The new year offers the chance to make a fresh start, and for older adults who are considering downsizing — or rightsizing — this is the ideal time to begin exploring senior living options.
-Often, however, the first step to considering a move to a senior living community is dispelling some of the common myths about senior living.
+Often, however, the first step to considering a move to a senior living community in San Diego is dispelling some of the common myths about senior living.

 Myth #1: I’ll Have to Give Up My Independence

-Moving to senior living isn’t about giving anything up.
+Moving to a senior living community isn’t about giving anything up.
 In fact, senior living communities offer residents more than they can typically expect if they stay in their homes — more conveniences, more services, more amenities, more social connection, and more security.

-At Casa de las Campanas, comfortable apartments give residents their own private haven, while on-campus amenities, such as our two dog parks, putting green and multiple dining venues, offer a selection of perks to enjoy whenever you choose.
+At Casa de las Campanas, senior apartments give residents their own private haven, while on-campus amenities, such as our two dog parks, putting green and multiple dining venues, offer a selection of perks to enjoy whenever you choose.
 And if you’re looking for lock-and-leave convenience while you travel, our 24/7 campus security ensures that your home and belongings are protected while you enjoy your adventures.